-One of the most common tools you'll find in a paranormal investigator's toolbox is the EMF meter.
-Many investigators use these easy-to-operate meters to take environmental readings during investigations.
+One of the most common tools you'll find in a paranormal investigator's toolbox is the EMF meter, such as the K-II (K2 EMF meter).
+Many investigators use these easy-to-operate EMF readers to take environmental readings during investigations.

 EMF stands for electromagnetic frequency.
 EMF meters detect electromagnetic energy in the area.
 One of the universe's four basic forces, electromagnetism occurs when electric current changes or moves.
 Stronger currents give off higher EMF readings.
 While you cannot see electromagnetic fields, they are often present in the atmosphere from natural, electrical, and magnetic sources.

 Causes of EMF